 Some of the common safety measures include:

-- Visitors must keep a 1.5 meters safety distance when visiting the attractions.
+- Visitors must keep a 1.5 meters safety distance when.

 - Cleaning and disinfection have been increased.